quicwg/base-drafts/draft-ietf-quic-transport.md

 ### New Transport Parameters

-New transport parameters can be used to negotiate new protocol behavior.
+New transport parameters can be used by the client to negotiate new protocol behavior.
 An endpoint MUST ignore transport parameters that it does not support.
-Absence of a transport parameter therefore disables any optional protocol feature that is negotiated using the parameter.
+Absence of a transport parameter as provided by the server therefore disables any optional protocol feature that is negotiated using the parameter.
+A server cannot negotiation new features but can indicate the support of a new feature that is ready to be used by the client.
+Howeverm it cannot assume that the client understand the parameter and is ready to use that feature.

 New transport parameters can be registered according to the rules in
 {{iana-transport-parameters}}.